 Welcome!
 You are not Alone!

-We are family members, or caregivers with children with special health care needs.
-It is our lived experience as a family member that set us apart.
-We promote recovery and wellness in our loved ones and ourselves through the concepts of hope, self-advocacy, education, peer support, personal responsibility and resiliency.
-We believe that these concepts are universal regardless of what recovery program you may chose.
-We are a member based organization with a board of directors and staff.
-Our main office is located in Ennis, Montana, our staff and board of directors are located across Montana.
+We are parents and caregivers of children with special health care needs.
+It is our lived experience as family members that sets us apart.
+We support each other as we seek wellness for ourselves, our children, and our families through the concepts of hope, self-advocacy, education, peer support, empowerment, and resiliency.
+We believe that these concepts are universal for parents and caregivers regardless of the child’s special healthcare need, behavioral health challenge, or diagnosis.
+We also believe that recovery, defined by SAMHSA as a process of change through which individuals improve their health and wellness, live a self-directed life, and strive to reach their full potential, is possible for everyone.
+We are a member-based organization with a board of directors and staff.
+Our main office is located in Ennis, Montana.
+Our staff and board of directors are located across Montana.

 What is a Family Peer Supporter?